 Vector plans to make significant investments in Vector Tobacco's development projects in the tobacco industry.
-Vector Tobacco is currently involved with the development of new cigarette products designed to both reduce cancer causing agents in cigarettes to below the level that initiates carcinomas in mouse skin-painting tests and to be virtually free of nicotine.
+Vector Tobacco is in the business of developing new cigarette products designed to both reduce cancer causing agents in cigarettes to below the level that has been shown to produce carcinomas in animal experiments and to be virtually free of nicotine.
 These initiatives are subject to a high level of risks, uncertainties and contingencies, including the challenges inherent in new product development.
+Vector Tobacco's new OMNI product is subject to independent laboratory verification of the reduction of PAHs and TSNAs in the product prior to launch.
 There is a risk that investments in Vector Tobacco will harm Vector's profitability (if any) or liquidity or cash flow.